JosefinaReig/JosefinaReig/README.md

-My name is Josefina Reig
+My name is Josefina Reig.
 I'm taking my first steps in the IT world

 <!---